It usually occurs when a person’s eyes contact an allergen, a substance that causes the body’s immune system to overreact.

-Symptoms can appear quickly, soon after the eyes come in contact with the allergen.
-In other cases, for example, if the eye drops are causing a reaction, symptoms may appear after 2 to 4 days.
+Symptoms can appear quickly soon after the eyes contact the allergen.
+In other cases, for example, if the eye drops are causing a reaction, symptoms may occur after 2 to 4 days.

 Symptoms of allergy to the eyes may be associated with other allergic conditions such as allergic rhinitis (hay fever) and atopic dermatitis (eczema).
 Cosmetics and certain medications are common triggers for eye allergies.

-Eye drops, decongestants and over-the-counter antihistamines are often very effective in controlling the symptoms of eye allergy.
-In case of tearing, redness or severe eye pain, it is necessary for a doctor to perform an examination.
+Eye drops, decongestants, and over-the-counter antihistamines are often very effective in controlling eye allergy symptoms.
+In case of tearing, redness, or severe eye pain, a doctor must perform an examination.

 Symptoms of allergy in the eyes include:

 Red or pink eyes: the eyes get irritated when the capillaries or small blood vessels widen in the conjunctiva.

 Pain: This can affect one or both eyes.
 If a person has red-eye pain, is sensitive to light, and his vision is concerned, he should see a doctor immediately.

 Itching: as the eyes are irritated, they can itch.
 Rubbing can make the itching worse.